teamfoxus/foxus-docs/docs/source/index.rst

 .. note::

    Here be dragons!
+Watch out!
 This project is under active development.

 For now, to find out more, make sure you visit the `Foxus website <http://www.foxus.com>`_ and `Foxus store <http://store.foxus.com>`_.

 .. toctree::
-   :maxdepth: 1
    building_foxus
    ecosystem
    :hidden: